adhy-p/adhy-p.github.io/content/about.md

 Hi there, my name is Adhy! :wave:

 I am a computer enthusiast who love building and breaking stuff related to computers :computer:
-Currently I am an Information Security senior at the National University of Singapore :tiger:
+Currently, I am a Full Time Teaching Assistant at the National University of Singapore :tiger:

 ## About This Page